DairyEx/JellyLetter/PATCH_NOTES.md

 ## Fix
 - Added `_url_configured` helper that checks for empty or placeholder URLs and logs a warning so requests are skipped until a real server is configured.

+## Issue
+- Merge conflicts left markers in `jellyfin_client.py` on the updated branch.

+## Fix
+- Removed the conflict markers and ensured imports are clean.